Using social media for your business can be a minefield. You may not know what are the best platforms to use?

 If you are a business who loves being in front of the camera, Instagram is your ideal platform.
 With great features to choose from.
 You have a feature that allowed you to upload videos to your story, which your audience can follow.
 Instagram’s other great feature is Highlights.
 Where you can place more stories for your new potential customers to watch, just in case they missed you the first time.
 Check out Bella Marketing Solution’s Instagram

 Whether you’re selling something that looks great.
 Jewellery, make-up, art or food, or a creative service – photography, graphics, hair or nails, beautiful things do well on Instagram.

 And the people you are looking for, visual people who appreciate the beauty, are looking for you there!

 But it’s not just about the end product, the visual aspect of Instagram is also incredibly powerful for telling stories.
 Show your behind the scenes pictures, the things which make your day run smoothly, or the moments which have made you smile.
 If your ideal audience is creative, they’re likely to be on Instagram, so this is the place to be

 Twitter is a great platform if you know how to use it right for business.

 If you have an in-house marketing team who can tweet at least 6 – 10 times a day.
 Twitter will work extremely well for you.

 One thing people love is the communities that can be found on Twitter.
-Twitter hours particularly, are local or industry/interest-specific conversations happening around hashtags that allow you to join a conversation and build your community.
+Twitter, in particular, are local or industry/interest-specific conversations.
+They happen around hashtags that allow you to join a conversation and build your community.
 If you want to get involved in your industry or local area, these groups are great for support and opportunities.